oklas/join-webpack-plugin/README.md

 # join plugin for webpack

-This plugin with loader allow join set of files by predefined method.
+This plugin with loader allow to join the set of files by predefined method.

 This join produce single asset.
 The set of files may be splitted to group of set of files that produce group of assets.
 The method of joining is defined by specified function.